contao/docs/docs/manual/article-management/content-elements/text-elements.en.md

 ## Heading

 The content element "Heading" adds a heading to the article.
 Most content elements support entering a heading directly, so you don't have to use the element separately each time.

 **heading:** Here you can enter the heading.

 With the select menu to the right you can define the semantic hierarchy of this heading.
 The most important headline of the page is shown as `h1` (usually only one per page), while the values `h2` up to `h6` create hierarchically lower headlines and of course can occur several times on a page.

+### Template settings

-{{< tabs groupId="template-data-example" >}}
+{{< tabs groupId="contao-version" >}}
 {{% tab name="Contao 4" %}}
-**Individual template**: Here you can overwrite the standard  `ce_headline` template.
+**Content element template:** Here you can overwrite the content element  `ce_headline` template.

 **HTML Output**
 The element generates the following HTML code: